-A public company limited by shares must adhere to various ongoing filing requirements under the Companies Ordinance, including:
+A public company limited by shares must adhere to various ongoing filing requirements, including:

-- The filing of an annual return with the Companies Registry (section 662, Companies Ordinance). - Certified true copies of the company's annual financial statements, auditor's report, and directors' report (section 430 and Part 3 of Schedule 6, Companies Ordinance).
+- Filing an annual return with the Companies Registry (section 662, Companies Ordinance). - Filing certified true copies of the company's annual financial statements, auditor's report, and directors' report (section 430 and Part 3 of Schedule 6, Companies Ordinance).

-The company must also submit filings with the Companies Registry on certain changes of corporate particulars, for example:
+The company must also submit filings with the Companies Registry on certain changes of company details, for example:

-- Any change of company name or registered address. - Any resignation or appointment of director or company secretary. - Any removal or resignation of auditor. - Details of mortgages or charges created over the company's assets. - Any allotment of new shares and buy-back of shares.
+- A change of company name or registered address. - Resignation or appointment of a director or company secretary. - Removal or resignation of the auditor. - Details of mortgages or charges created over the company's assets. - Any allotment of new shares or buy-back of shares.

 These filed documents are available to the public for examination.

-A listed company is required to comply with a higher level of regulations and reporting requirements, including the ongoing disclosure requirements under the Main Board Listing Rules or GEM Listing Rules (as applicable).
-For example, the requirements include:
+A listed company must comply with a higher level of regulations and reporting requirements, including the ongoing disclosure requirements under the Main Board Listing Rules or GEM Listing Rules (as applicable).
+For example, it must:

-- To disclose or seek approval for significant transactions meeting certain thresholds (Chapter 14, Main Board Listing Rules; Chapter 19, GEM Listing Rules). - To disclose or seek approval for transactions with connected persons (Chapter 14A, Main Board Listing Rules; Chapter 20, GEM Listing Rules). - To disclose inside information (Part XIVA, Securities and Futures Ordinance) and information to avoid a false market (Rule 13.09, Main Board Listing Rules; Rule 17.10, GEM Listing Rules).
+- Disclose or seek approval for significant transactions meeting certain thresholds (Chapter 14, Main Board Listing Rules; Chapter 19, GEM Listing Rules). - Disclose or seek approval for transactions with connected persons (Chapter 14A, Main Board Listing Rules; Chapter 20, GEM Listing Rules). - Disclose inside information (Part XIVA, Securities and Futures Ordinance) and information to avoid a false market (Rule 13.09, Main Board Listing Rules; Rule 17.10, GEM Listing Rules).